CyberBunker: Traben-Trarbach bunker (CB-3)

-In 2013 the company purchased its second bunker, in Traben-Trarbach, Germany.
+In 2013, the company purchased its second bunker in Traben-Trarbach, Germany.
 As early as 2015, German cybercrime investigators received a warrant to investigate the company by tapping its Internet traffic in and out of the bunker.
-During this time, the company's clients are claimed to have included the dark web marketplaces Wall Street Market, Cannabis Road and Flugsvamp, as well Fraudsters, a forum for exchanging illegal drugs, counterfeit money and fake identification.
-George Mitchell approached Xennt about running an encrypted phone business.
+During this time, the company's clients are claimed to have included the dark web marketplaces Wall Street Market, Cannabis Road and Flugsvamp, as well as Fraudsters, a forum for exchanging illegal drugs, counterfeit money and fake identification.
+The Irish criminal George Mitchell, who lived for a while in Traben-Trarbach, approached Xennt about running an encrypted phone business.
+The back end of the encrypted messenging app Exclu was run on CyberBunker's servers.